FriendsOfTYPO3/extension_builder/Documentation/Developer/Unittests.rst

 It also allows you to refactor with less fear of breaking things.
 Code which is covered by tests is less likely for unexpected behaviour after refactoring.
 Of course this depends on the test cases and the complexity of the code.
 However the logic of the generated code is simple and so are the tests.
 They are meant as a starting point.
 Don't expect too much magic.
-It's all bound to the limits of modeling tools like the extension builder: As soon as your code pulls off the road, your unit tests will also.
+It's all bound to the limits of modeling tools like the Extension Builder: As soon as your code pulls off the road, your unit tests will also.

 Nevertheless, you can enjoy the green bar feeling for any generated extension.